AnOversizedMooseWithSocks/Cube-LIfe/README.md

 ## Evolution Tree

-Click the **🌳 Tree** button to open the Evolution Tree viewer — a visual representation of your entire evolutionary history.
+Click the **Tree** button to open the Evolution Tree viewer - a visual representation of your entire evolutionary history.

 ![Evolution Tree](/media/evolutionTree.png)